MoSafi2/BlazeSeq/benchmark/fastq-parser/Benchmarking.md

 pixi run -e benchmark benchmark
 ```

-If all tools (pixi, hyperfine, cargo, rustc, gcc or clang, julia) are already on your PATH, you can run the script directly:
+If all tools (pixi, hyperfine, cargo, rustc, gcc or clang) are already on your PATH, you can run the script directly:

 ```bash
 ./benchmark/fastq-parser/run_benchmarks.sh